open-telemetry/opentelemetry-specification/specification/glossary.md

 This refers to the `name` and (optional) `version` arguments specified when creating a new `Tracer` or `Meter` (see [Obtaining a Tracer](trace/api.md#tracerprovider)/[Obtaining a Meter](metrics/api.md#meterprovider)).
 The name/version pair identifies the [Instrumentation Library](#instrumentation-library).

+### Execution Unit

+An umbrella term for the smallest unit of sequential code execution, used in different concepts of multitasking.
+Examples are threads, coroutines or fibers.

 ## Logs